-Dining Services are contracted through Aramark, Inc. They provide a full service food operation to meet the needs of resident and commuting students, faculty, staff, and their guests.
-Meals are available in the Susan Linville Dining Hall, located in the center of the residence halls.
-The Cobra Café, a short-order grill, is located in the Student Center, and a coffee shop, Java City, is available in the Charles W. and Joan S. Library-Information Technology Center.
+Dining Services are contracted through Sodexo.
+They provide a full service food operation to meet the needs of resident and commuting students, faculty, staff, and their guests.
+Meals are available in the Susan Linville Dining Hall, located in the center of the residence halls, at the WOW and Starbucks locations in the Cobra Café area of the Student Center, and at Simply To Go, found in the DeLoach Center.
 Full catering services are also available.
 Hours of operation are posted at each location at the beginning of each semester.

 Meal Plans for Residential Students: All students living in College-managed housing, are required to purchase a meal plan.
 Students may choose either a 21-meal plan or a 14-meal plan.
 Residents of the Coker Downtown Lofts, the Downtown Flats and the Residential Village have the additional option of a 7-meal plan.
-All plans can be used for breakfast, lunch and dinner in the Linville Dining Hall, including "unlimited seconds" at each meal.
+All plans can be used for breakfast, lunch and dinner in the Linville Dining Hall.
 Each available meal plan also includes a preset CobraCash amount that can be used at any of the food outlets on campus as well as a limited number of off-campus restaurants.

 Meal Plans for Commuting Students: Commuter students may elect to purchase one of the three available residential meal plans, the Any 30 Meal Plan, or the Any 10 Meal Plan.
 Commuter students who do not wish to purchase a meal plan may use the CobraCash option described below.
-See the Director of Dining Services in the Linville Dining Hall for more information regarding these options.
+See the General Manager of Dining Services in the Linville Dining Hall for more information regarding these options.